 National Nutrition Month

-March is National Nutrition Month, an annual campaign created by the Academy of Nutrition and Dietetics that aims to highlight the importance of making informed food choices, and developing balanced eating and physical activity habits.
+March is National Nutrition Month, an annual campaign created by the Dietitians of Canada that aims to highlight the importance of making informed food choices, and developing balanced eating and physical activity habits.

 Healthy eating habits are critical for healthy development and for preventing disease.
 Our food choices are impacted by the environments in which we live, learn and play, as well as our cultural backgrounds.